Nikita-29523/login-register-form/README.md

-# Login & Register UI Form
+# Login & Register Form

 A clean and responsive **Login and Registration form UI** built using HTML and CSS.
 The design features a beautiful blurred background and card-style form boxes, suitable for integration into any web project that requires user authentication.